Sydney (TV series)

 Sydney is an American sitcom television series starring Valerie Bertinelli, Matthew Perry, and Craig Bierko that aired on CBS from March 21 to June 25, 1990.
 It was created and written by Michael J. Wilson and Douglas Wyman.
-This series marked Valerie Bertinelli's return to a CBS series after One Day at a Time had ended in 1984.
+This series marked Valerie Bertinelli's first return to the network in a starring role since One Day at a Time concluded its nine-season run in May 1984.

-Synopsis
+Premise

 Sydney Kells (Valerie Bertinelli), a private investigator from a family of police officers, relocates her one-woman private detective agency from New York City to her small hometown.
 There, Sydney struggles to balance her personal and professional life.
 Her main client is an uptight lawyer, Matt Keating (Craig Bierko), with whom she shares sexual chemistry.
 Her over-protective brother Billy (Matthew Perry), a rookie officer, tries to help her when he can.
 Sydney and her best friend Jill (Rebeccah Bush) frequent a neighborhood bar run by Ray (Barney Martin), her father's old police partner.